AdamJelley/aligning-agents-like-llms/index.md

 <figcaption><blockquote>Demonstration trajectories of an agent going to the left, middle and right jumppads.</blockquote></figcaption>
 </figure>

 We find that our fine-tuned agent has an increased success rate for reaching all three jumppads.
-However, the agent still does not have a preference for a particular jumppad, and reaches all three in roughly even proportions.
+However, the agent still does not have a preference for a particular jumppad, and reaches all three in roughly even proportions (as expected from the training data).

 <center><figure>
   <img src="assets/images/Fine-tuned_jumppad_success.png" alt="Fine-Tuned Imitation Model Success Rate" style="width:80%">